MAV Opinion Editorial - An invitation to women: Stand for council, stand for community, stand for change

 Research shows when women stand for council they are as likely as men to be elected.
 In fact, at the 2016 council elections 34 per cent of the candidates were women, meaning women were more likely to be elected.

 Often women do not stand.
-A 2017 report from 50/50 by 2030 Foundation outlines barriers like unconscious bias, workplaces that are not welcoming or friendly, perception of what women’s work is, recruitment processes stacked against them, and women thinking they do not have the ambition or desire to lead.
+A 2017 report from the 50/50 by 2030 Foundation outlines barriers like unconscious bias, workplaces that are not welcoming or friendly, perception of what women’s work is, recruitment processes stacked against them, and women thinking they do not have the ambition or desire to lead.
 I am not denying it can be difficult.

 If diverse and inclusive organisations make better decisions for their business and their people, it follows that diverse and inclusive councils will make better decisions for their communities.
 Local governments make decisions everyday that affect the lives of all people.
 OECD stats show ‘an increase of women in public life results in lower levels of inequality’.